bcdurden/gpus_on_rke2/README.md

 Nvidia has essentially two different classifications of GPUs, I like to distinguish them as consumer and enterprise grade cards.
 On the bright-side, the consumer-grade cards are an AMAZING value for doing infrastructure testing and even development/POCs on.
 Many of them are quite fast and/or have significant amounts of VRAM available to do a lot of work.
 An RTX3060 card can be had with 12gb VRAM for relatively cheap (~$350 as of this writing) and makes for a great card running Stable Diffusion

 Where Enterprise-grade cards shine the most is their featureset.
 Consumer cards are great at running single workloads but need significant assistance in order to share workloads.
-When running in Kubernetes like RKE2, being able to share multiple workloads across multiple nodes is the biggest reason it has become so popular.
-So not having some of these capabilities can prevent consumer cards from being a viable option in an enterprise-grade and/or production deployment.
-This is aside from the fact that the enterprise cards come with significantly more capacity for gpu-compute and vram.
+When running in Kubernetes like RKE2, being able to share multiple workloads across multiple nodes is one of the biggest reasons enterprise cards have become so popular.
+So not having some of these capabilities can prevent consumer cards from being a viable option in an enterprise and/or production deployment.
+This is aside from the fact that the enterprise cards come with significantly more capacity for gpu-compute and vram in addtion to better heat tolerance and longevity.

 -- TODO: insert chart with nvidia enterprise cards --

 So when considering hardware, consider what you're trying to do.
-You cannot use MIG on consumer cards and even on many enterprise-grade cards, so sharing many workloads on a single GPU is just not possible in a memory/compute-secure manner (timeslicing is a different subject and isn't secure).
+You cannot use MIG on consumer cards and even on many still-viable enterprise-grade cards, so sharing many workloads on a single GPU is just not possible in a memory/compute-secure manner (timeslicing is a different subject and isn't secure but that may not matter for you).
 If you don't need MIG and/or have many GPUs to share on multiple hosts, then you're good.

 ## Software Considerations

 Diving into software for a minute, let's address when/where these workloads are going to run.
 The subject of this doc is going to be working within RKE2 which uses containerd by default as do most Kubernetes distributions.
-If you are using docker, then you are on your own as I haven't tested using docker on RKE2.
-I tend to go where my customers are in terms of infrastructure dependencies and very very few are using docker in any capacity beyond building container images.
+If you are using docker, then you are on your own as I haven't tested using docker on RKE2 and frankly the industry has moved away from docker running containers in Kubernetes.
+I tend to go where my customers are in terms of infrastructure dependencies and very very few are using docker in any capacity beyond building container images or the odd docker-compose on a VM somewhere.

 RKE2 is Kubernetes and as such it is designed to abstract away the infrastructure running underneath it.
 This means RKE2 will function with nvidia GPUs as I describe whether you are running bare metal or hypervisor.
-If the PCI devices can get direct mapped to the RKE2 worker node(s) then you should meet success pretty easily.
+If the PCI devices can get direct mapped to the RKE2 worker node(s) then you should meet success pretty easily when running in a hypervisor-based infrastructure.
 Bare metal is certainly easier to test but obviously significantly harder to automate as provisioning a bare metal machine is not a 'solved problem' quite yet even though there are solutions out there.

 This doc assumes you have installed an RKE2 cluster on a typical 1/3 configuration for simplicity, so one control-plane node and 3 workers.
 You don't HAVE to have 3 workers, but that's just what I'm assuming here and you'll know why soon.